Maple-Health-Group/easysurv/README.md

 #>
 #> ── <span style='font-weight: bold;'>Plots</span> ──
 #>
-#> The Schoenfeld residuals and log cumulative hazard plots have been printed.
+#> Schoenfeld residuals and log cumulative hazard plots have been printed.
 #> ────────────────────────────────────────────────────────────────────────────────
 #> <span style='color: #00BBBB;'>ℹ</span> PH tests may not always agree, so consider the results of all tests and plots.
 #> <span style='color: #00BBBB;'>ℹ</span> Run `View()` on saved test_ph output to see more.